 A note on methodology

 Statistics from Gartner, Deloitte, Workday, METR, Anthropic, and LSE research published between 2025 and early 2026.
 AI ROI measurement is a fast-moving field and specific percentages will shift.
-The structural problems — attribution difficulty, rework tax, counterfactual bias — are stable regardless of which tools or year's data you reference.
+The structural problems — attribution difficulty, rework tax, counterfactual bias — are stable regardless of which year's data you reference.

 - [1]Gartner: Worldwide AI Spending Will Total $2.5 Trillion in 2026(gartner.com)↩